ISO 35001 Biorisk Management: A Comprehensive Approach for Laboratories and Research Facilities

 Implement systems to monitor compliance with procedures.
 Conduct periodic audits.
 Hold management reviews to assess the effectiveness of the system and identify opportunities for improvement.

-ISO 35001 and Belgian Biosafety Legislation
+Aligning ISO 35001 with Legislation

 How 3BIO Can Help

-• Gap Analysis: Comprehensive assessment of your current biosafety practices against ISO 35001 requirements
+- Gap Analysis: Comprehensive assessment of your current biosafety practices against ISO 35001 requirements

-• System Design & Development: Tailored implementation roadmap and documentation
+- System Design & Development: Tailored implementation roadmap and documentation

-• Risk Assessments: Expert evaluation of biological hazards and appropriate containment levels
+- Risk Assessments: Expert evaluation of biological hazards and appropriate containment levels

-• Training Programs: Biosafety officer designation, staff competency training, and continuing education
+- Training Programs: Biosafety officer designation, staff competency training, and continuing education

-• Audits: Internal and external audits to verify compliance and identify improvement opportunities
+- Audits: Internal and external audits to verify compliance and identify improvement opportunities

-• OrBios Tool: Our advanced biorisk management software for documentation and monitoring
+- OrBios Tool: Our advanced biorisk management software for documentation and monitoring

 Visit our Biosafety services page to learn more about our offerings, or contact us to discuss your biosafety needs.